enzzolucio/loading-screen/README.md

 # loading-screen

-my first project on this account -I didn't create this (i saw a video on Youtube).
+my first project on this account -I didn't create this (i saw a video on Youtube)-.